Black Mountain SalamanderDesmognathus welteri

 Description: This medium-sized, chubby salamander (3.0 to 5.0 inches in length) has a light brown dorsum patterned with small dark brown spots or streaks.
 Tips of toes are usually very dark.
 A light line usually extends from just behind the eye to the angle of the jaw.
 A line of weak, whitish dots occurs between legs on side of the body.
 The tail is flattened at the base and is strongly keeled.

-- Seal Salamander has a lighter colored belly causing a distinct color contrast between dorsal and ventral view.
+- Seal Salamander has a lighter-colored belly causing a distinct color contrast between the dorsal and ventral view.

 Habitat: Usually found in small to medium-sized mountain streams.
 Occasionally found in springs and roadside puddles.